ThisIsntTheWay/esp32_lora_beacon/README.md

   - For parsing NMEA messages.

 ### Intent
-The purpose of this project is to build a LoRaWAN coverage mapper, to be used in conjunction with "TTN Mapper phone surveyor".<br/>
+The purpose of this project is to build a GPS tracker that communicates with 'The Things Network', based on LoRa tech.<br/>
-As it outputs GPS sensor data every few seconds, this can also work as a GPS tracker.
+Can also be used as a TTN coverage mapper.

+If used as such, be aware that the produced data will have less priority as it is in the CayenneLPP format!

 ### Hardware
 Technically, any ESP32 based dev board will work with this project.<br/>